 SEMC Vision: A better prepared, safer and more resilient Western Australia.

 SEMC Mission: To harness and optimise the knowledge, expertise and resources of the State to reduce the impact of emergencies on our people, economy and environment.

-The OEM’s key role is in providing support to the State Emergency Management Committee (SEMC) in delivering on its strategic goals.
-The SEMC provides an independent and objective oversight of emergency management in Western Australia.
-The SEMC’s purpose is to strategise, organise and oversee the coordination and continuous improvement of emergency management in the State.
+The SEMC is the peak emergency management body in Western Australia.
+The SEMC provides independent and objective oversight of emergency management in Western Australia.
+The SEMC’s purpose is to foster a coordinated sector and to drive the continuous improvement of emergency management in the State.

 Office of Bushfire Risk Management (OBRM)

 OBRM was created in May 2012 as an independent office within DFES to oversee changes to Western Australia’s prescribed burning program across all land tenures.